New Zealand Campaign Medals - The New Zealand General Service Medal 2002 (Timor Leste)

 The NZGSM 2002 (Timor-Leste) was instituted in 2007 to recognise New Zealand Defence Force (NZDF) and New Zealand Police personnel who served in Timor-Leste from 28 April 2006, providing stability and security following the outbreak of violence in April 2006 and May 2006.
 The length of qualifying service was 30 days or 7 sorties.

 Timor-Leste ceased to be an operational area for NZDF and New Zealand Police personnel with effect 31 December 2012.

-More than 1,500 NZDF personnel and over 160 New Zealand Police personnel qualified for the award of the NZGSM (Timor-Leste).
+More than 1,600 NZDF personnel and about 200 New Zealand Police personnel qualified for the award of the NZGSM (Timor-Leste).